 - Better nutrition.
-Once it’s up and running (i.e., teeming with life) the living biota in the deep litter will provide some additional nutrition2 for the chickens that approximates that found in an active compost pile or in the deep litter of a forest floor – the environment in which the ancestors of the domestic chicken evolved.
+Once it’s well established, the living biota in the deep litter will provide some additional nutrition2 for the chickens -- similar to what chickens would find in an active compost pile or in the deep litter of a forest floor environment in which the ancestors of the domestic chicken evolved.

 - A ready supply of mulch and compost.
 Whenever I want hay that’s been broken into small pieces and mixed with feathers and small amounts of chicken manure, I can go in there and get it.
 It makes wonderful mulch and it’s easy to arrange between closely spaced plants.

 Later, when the deep litter system has been running long enough, I’ll also be able to collect fully decomposed material from the layer below the litter and above the soil.

 - Tighter integration between the chickens and the growing areas that use their outputs.
 For example, the chickens’ new living arrangement has resulted in my taking better care of the veggie gardens.

 Knowing that the chickens are hungry for greens reminds me to take a chicken bucket as well as a harvest basket when I go into the veggie garden most mornings.
 I harvest food for us, and weeds and grub-infested plants for the chickens.
 Then I go to the chicken pen and swap the bucket of chicken goodies for a bucket of chicken-processed mulch (or, in future, a bucket of decomposed litter) to return to the gardens.

 Originally, this was only going to be a two-part series.
 But addressing the “cons” that would come with confining the flock to a deep litter pen with no outside foraging turned out to be worth a whole separate section.